 A designated teacher should also carry a first aid kit.

-When the weather is nice there are plenty of grass areas in the precinct for groups to enjoy their packed lunch.
+We are currently unable to offer spaces for lunches.
+However, when the weather is nice there are plenty of grass areas in the precinct for groups to enjoy their packed lunch.
 We ask that you keep the Precinct clean and take your rubbish away with you.

 Coaches are unable to park at the Cathedral, the closest drop off point is opposite Tullie House on Castle Way.